philcryer/fak3r.com/drafts/defi-eth.md

 Tags: ["mining", "eth", "usdt"]
 Categories: ["crypto-currency"]
 ---
+> "If you don't find a way to make money while you sleep, you will work until you die." *Warren Buffet*

+I have been dealing with crypto-currency for at least 10 years, starting with BitCoin (BTC) mining on USB ASIC sticks in Linux.
+While that was profitable back then, BTC mining has been far too difficult to make any profit from for years.
+The easist way to make money in BTC now is to buy it, using dollar cost averaing.
+That's what I've been doing for years, HODLing BTC, and contributing when I could, but with the value losing over the last year, I knew there had to be a better way to make money with crypto-currency.

-Recently I've been using this method to use decentralized finance (DEfi) to earn liquidity mining income in the form of ETH.
+Recently I've been using decentralized finance (DEfi) to earn liquidity mining income in the form of ETH.
 Once this is earned, I can convert ETH -> USDT (Tether) which will increase the amount of ETH you can generate next time.
 I can also transfer any USDT to Coinbase to withdraw my earnings.
 Read the FAQ to understand what we're doing, then follow the steps to setup your own account and start earning immediately on our team immedately.
 We'll show you the way.

-> "If you don't find a way to make money while you sleep, you will work until you die." *Warren Buffet*

 ## What is decentralized finance (DEfi)?